What happened in 1884?

-Back in 1884 many memorable events were happening around the world.
-Over in the states work had begun on the Statue of Liberty and in the August of 1884 the Cornerstone for the statue was laid on Bedloe’s Island (NYC).
-Grover Cleveland was elected president, and the eight-hour workday was first proclaimed by the Federation of Organised Trades and Labour Unions.
+Like most years, 1884 saw its share of memorable events across the globe.
+In the United States, work had begun on the Statue of Liberty, and in the August of 1884 the cornerstone for the statue was laid on Bedloe’s Island, New York City.
+Grover Cleveland was elected the 22nd president, shortly before taking office in 1885, and the Federation of Organized Trade and Labor Unions pronounced that, ”eight hours shall constitute a legal day’s labour from, and after May 1, 1886”

-The first fascicle of what would become the Oxford English Dictionary was published, the UK’s most destructive earthquake on record was recorded in Colchester and the NSPCC was founded as the London Society for the Prevention of Cruelty to Children
+The first edition of what would later become the Oxford English Dictionary was published, the UK’s most destructive earthquake on record was recorded in Colchester and the NSPCC was founded as the London Society for the Prevention of Cruelty to Children

 In football, the Midlands clubs of Derby County and Leicester City were both founded and the first British Home Championship was held between, England, Scotland, Wales and Ireland.